-The American Academy of Otolaryngology-Head and Neck Surgery recognizes that scientific and medical knowledge developed through the use of experimental animals has made possible many of the most effective treatments now available to the field of otolaryngology and surgery of the head and neck.
-We support the judicious and appropriate use of animals in research in our field for the advancement of knowledge and the education of professionals being trained in otolaryngology.
-We know that the majority of the public recognizes this necessity and supports such use.
+The American Academy of Otolaryngology-Head and Neck Surgery recognizes the use of animals in research has enabled many of the medical and surgical treatments now available to the field of otolaryngology and surgery of the head and neck.
+The AAO-HNS support the judicious and appropriate use of animals in research for the advancement of medical knowledge and the development of novel surgical and medical interventions.

-This support for the use of animals in research is predicated on the humane and ethical treatment of the animals to ensure they are not used needlessly and are spared all unnecessary pain and distress.
+The AAO-HNS support for the use of animals in research is predicated on the humane and ethical treatment of the animals.
 The AAO-HNS stresses adherence to all appropriate federal, state, local, and institutional laws and guidelines that regulate the use of animals in research.
-It is important that all personnel undertaking procedures using animals be qualified through training and experience to discharge their responsibilities in a humane and scientifically appropriate manner.
-Studies that employ animals should continue to undergo review to assure that these requirements are met.
+Studies employing animals should undergo institutional review and institutions are encouraged to seek certification from a qualified accrediting association.

 Important Disclaimer Notice